-A function is a member of the type Object that may be invoked as a subroutine.
+A function is a member of the type Object and is an instance of the built-in Function object.
 In addition to its named properties, a function contains executable code and state that determine how it behaves when invoked.
 A function's code may or may not be written in ECMAScript.